 Innovation in Education Awards

-In support of its ongoing mission to further strengthen the role of teaching at the University of Pittsburgh, the Provost’s Advisory Council on Instructional Excellence (ACIE) again invites proposals from University faculty for the Innovation in Education Awards.
-The 2023 awards will recognize faculty for projects that enhance teaching at Pitt and foster new instructional approaches and techniques to advance student learning.
+In support of the Plan for Pitt and its continued goal of advancing academic excellence at the University of Pittsburgh, the Provost’s Advisory Council on Instructional Excellence (ACIE) again invites proposals from University faculty for projects to enhance teaching by fostering new instructional approaches, techniques, or activities that represent advances over existing methods to promote and support student learning.

 All full- and part-time faculty members at all University of Pittsburgh campuses are eligible to submit proposals.